MukitCSTE/UVicSENG360Labs/lab10/index.md

 **Question 7:** How do these legal cases provide evidence that TrueCrypt actually works?

 But suddenly it disappeared.
-Fortunately there were archives of the software and people are still using it (last usable version is 7.1) The Electronic Frontier Foundation recommends [https://ssd.eff.org/en/module/how-encrypt-your-windows-device](https://ssd.eff.org/en/module/how-encrypt-your-windows-device) It is not as good, and it is meant for Windows.
+Fortunately there were archives of the software and people are still using it (last usable version was 7.1) The Electronic Frontier Foundation recommends [https://ssd.eff.org/en/module/how-encrypt-your-windows-device](https://ssd.eff.org/en/module/how-encrypt-your-windows-device) It is not as good, and it is meant for Windows.

 **Question 8:** Why did TrueCrypt disappear?